Ram 1500 vs GMC Sierra 1500 2026: Which Full-Size Truck Wins?

 Reliability and resale

-Ram 1500 resale runs approximately 56% of MSRP at 36 months — better than the Sierra's ~53% but below the Ford F-150.
-The HEMI V8 has a long and well-documented reliability record.
-Ram's EcoDiesel had documented issues in earlier generations (2014–2018); the current 3.0L is significantly improved.
+Ram 1500 resale runs ~56% at 36 months — better than the Sierra's ~53%, below the F-150.
+The HEMI has a long, well-documented record; Ram's EcoDiesel had issues in the 2014–2018 generation but the current 3.0L is much improved.
+The Sierra's reliability per Consumer Reports is close to Ram in the three-year window with no segment-wide issues in the current generation.

 June 2026 pricing and incentives